vmware/vic-product/installer/docs/INTEGRATION.md

         - Will the component use the default `.env` file? https://docs.docker.com/compose/env-file/
             - If not, specify the environment file:
         - What default values will the VIC appliance need to override?
-- What volumes that need to be mounted to the container or application?
+- What volumes need to be mounted to the container or application?
 The number of volumes should be minimized.
 - Specify networking requirements
     - External networking:
     - Will the component connect to the appliance's `vic-appliance` network? https://docs.docker.com/compose/networking/#use-a-pre-existing-network
 - Does the component require any other components to be running before it starts?
 - Are there any steps that need to be performed before starting the component?
+- Should a script be run before starting the component?
+This should be avoided if possible.
 - How do you start the component?
 - How do you stop the component?
 - Are there any steps that need to be performed after the component stops?
+- Are there any additional runtime requirements?

 ### Continuous Integration
 - Link to .drone.yml that triggers downstream `vic-product` build: